-In the climatic moment where Kylo Ren kills his father, Han Solo the light is bathing them both.
-Blue and red light flushes Kylo's face.
+During the climactic moment where Kylo Ren kills his father, Han Solo, the light is bathing them both.
+Blue and red light both shine on Kylo's face.
 He is torn between the dark side and the light side of the Force and appears to have to make a choice.
 He chooses the dark and the step towards it is a saber plunged into his brave father's chest.
-Just at the moment, the Star Killer sucks the last remnant of solar energy from the sun and thus dies, so too does any light left in Kylo Ren.
+Just at that moment, the Star Killer sucks the last remnant of solar energy from the sun and thus dies, and so too does any light left in Kylo Ren.

-While it's not a wholly subtle moment – indeed, the lighting effects are in your face, what is somewhat subtle is the as the sun literally dies, Han Solo's son is lost to the dark side.
+While it's not a wholly subtle moment – indeed, the lighting effects are in-your-face – what is somewhat subtle is that, as the sun literally dies, Han Solo's son is lost to the dark side.

-Prior to this moment, Poe Dameron makes a telling statement while his X-Wing squadron is attacking the Star Killer base.
-He tells them that have have a chance while there is still light, as did Han and Kylo.
+Prior to this moment, Poe Dameron made a telling statement while his X-Wing squadron was attacking the Star Killer base.
+He tells them that they have a chance while there is still light, as did Han and Kylo.

 A ray of light

-Given a key theme of this movie is the dark and light side of the Force, we should take a brief moment to consider Rey's name.
-Spelt R-E-Y, it's said exactly the same as RAY as in Rey is a ray of light.
+Given that some key themes of this movie are the dark and light sides of the Force, let's take a brief moment to consider Rey's name.
+Spelt R-E-Y, it's said exactly the same as RAY, as in Rey is a ray of light.
 That's a forest for the trees kind of subtle.
 As an aside, the scene where Rey defends herself is designed to show she can handle herself in combat.
-This subtly (along with Chewie's unsubtle bowcaster blast to Ren's chest) serves to inform the viewer that when Rey goes head to head with Kylo Ren she has the necessary skills to stand her ground.
+This subtly (along with Chewie's unsubtle bowcaster blast to Ren's chest) serves to inform the viewer that when Rey goes head to head with Kylo Ren, she has the necessary skills to stand her ground.

-When Chewie complains about being cold whilst on the Star Killer base, Han gives him some ribbing for it as they are all cold in the ice he jests with the quote, “you're cold?” suggesting that because Chewie has fur, he shouldn't be.
-Later on as they are about to leave the installation, Chewie picked up Han's forgotten dropped jacket and gives it to him so he won't be cold as they are heading back out side.
+When Chewie complains about being cold whilst on the Star Killer base, Han gives him some ribbing for it as they are all cold on the ice.
+He jests with the quote, “you're cold?” suggesting that because Chewie has fur, he shouldn't be.
+Later on, as they are about to leave the installation, Chewie picked up Han's forgotten dropped jacket and gives it to him so he won't be cold as they are heading back outside.

 An old friend makes a cameo appearance

-Both Ewan Macgregor and Alec Guiness each feature in the same single line that can be heard during Rey's encounter with Luke's lightsaber.
-Alec does the ‘Rey' part and Macgregor does the ‘there are your first steps'.
-Here's how they managed this trick.
+Both Ewan McGregor and Alec Guinness each feature in the same single line that can be heard during Rey's encounter with Luke's lightsaber.
+Alec does the “Rey” part and McGregor does the “these are your first steps” part.

 Han punched first